s3664099/ComputerBattleGamesPython/readme.md

 **6 October 2022**
 Added a play again function to utilities.
 Fixed up *Robot Invaders*.
 Fixed up *Secret Weapon* and added instructions.
+Fixed up *Escape* and *Pirate Dogfight*.
+Added a couple more functions to util which are being reused across the games

+##To Do
+1) Rewrite Pirate Dogfight using graphics.